icook/unification-proposal/README.md

 * @conformal GoLang libraries they built
 * bitcoinj

-I believe that establishing a library of sufficient flexibility and documentation would gradually lead to a unification of effort among developers in this space, leading to a defacto general purpose toolkit.
+I believe that establishing a library that is sufficiently flexible and generic would gradually lead to a unification of effort among developers in this space, leading to a defacto general purpose toolkit.
 I think this is a really important foundation for spreading cryptocurrency adoption, since developers make applications, and in turn more applications bring more users.